baby's tongue, silicone finger brush, clean tongue, candidiasis

 Tips and Tricks

-1. If your child is fussy or not in very good mood at the moment, delay the cleaning for until your child is feeling better.
+1. If your child is fussy or not in a very good mood at the moment, delay the cleaning until your child is feeling better.

 3. You can also use a silicone finger brush to clean the tongue instead of the gauze piece

-4. If you are unable to remove the white patches, do not put pressure, it can be a fungal infection Candidiasis (Oral Thrush), visit a pediatrician.
+4. If you are unable to remove the white patches, do not put pressure; it can be a fungal infection Candidiasis (Oral Thrush), and visit a paediatrician.

 5. Distract the child and make him or her laugh before cleaning so that he or she opens the mouth on their own.